Ruibin-Liu/MolDF/docs/usage.rst

 4. Read MOL2 files
 ------------------

-To read a Tripos MOL2 file, you can use  ``pdbx2df.read_mol2()`` function:
+To read a Tripos MOL2 file, you can use the ``pdbx2df.read_mol2`` function:

 Let's download an example MOL2 file from LigandBox first.
-The ligand is D00217_.
+The example ligand is D00217_.

 We can read it: